Phone icon. Need help? Call us on 0800 085 7371

 Some government support has already been provided, such as the £150 council tax rebate for those living in properties that are under council tax bands A-D.

-Those pensioners who are in receipt of the Guarantee Credit part of pension credit or live in a low-income household, will receive a warm home discount (usually applied directly as credit to energy bills) of £150.
+Those pensioners who are in receipt of the Guarantee Credit part of pension credit or live in a low-income household, will receive a warm home discount of £150.
+This is automatically applied to your energy bill and is not paid directly to you.
+If you live in Scotland, you will need to contact your energy supplier to apply.

 You can find more information about Cost of Living Payments at gov.uk/guidance/cost-of-living-payment.
 This covers extra payments to help with the cost of living if you are entitled to certain benefits or tax credits, including pension credit and Disability Cost of Living Payment eligibility.